Forseti is the god of justice. Son of Baldur and Nanna, he is the best arbitrator and the embodiment of reconciliation.

 Q. What is the difference between Forseti and Baldur?

-A. Like father like son.
-Baldur’s role was to reconcile and settle disputes just like Forseti.
-Baldur however was more of a joyous type of a god, preferring to make gods and mortals happy than preside over them in a trial.
-That is where his son, Forseti came in to assume this part, especially after Baldur’s tragic death.
+A. Baldur’s role was to reconcile and settle disputes just like Forseti.
+Baldur however was more of a joyous type of a god, preferring to make gods and mortals rather than preside over them in a trial.
+That is where his son came in to assume this part, especially after Baldur’s tragic death.